qqrs/qqrs.github.com/source/_posts/2013-04-22-interfacing-a-softpot-sensor-to-an-adc.markdown

 1. Design the device such that a stylus or other object is in continuous mechanical contact with the SoftPot.
 1. Use some additional means of detecting touch events, such as a limit switch or capacitive touch sensor.
 Only read the SoftPot output when a touch has been detected.

-Thats it!
-The SoftPot is a pretty useful sensor --- now let's see some cool SoftPot projects!
+Thats it.
+The SoftPot is a pretty useful sensor --- lot's of possibilities for cool projects!